Endogen/Telegram-Kraken-Bot/README.md

 - __coin_charts__: Dictionary of all available currencies with their corresponding chart URLs.
 If you want to add new ones, get the plain URL of the chart, save it with [tinyurl.com](http://tinyurl.com) and add the new URL to the config file
 - __log\_to\_file__: If `true`, debug-output to console will be saved in file `debug.log`
 - __history_items__: Number of history trades to display simultaneously
+- __retries__: If `true`, then issued Kraken API requests will be retried if they return any kind of server error.
+In most cases this is very helpfull since at the second or third time the request will most likely make it through.
+See also option `retries_counter` to set number of retries
+- __retries_counter__: Number of times a Kraken API call will be retried if option `retries` is enabled

 ### kraken.key
 This file holds two keys that are necessary in order to communicate with Kraken.
 Both keys have to be considered __secret__ and you should be the only one that knows them.